 We will debit transactions received on any one day in the order we determine in our absolute discretion.
-Transactions will not necessarily be processed to your account on the same day.

 We have the right to decline to accept your authorisation for any transaction if we are uncertain for any reason of the authenticity or validity of the authorisation or your legal capacity to give the authorisation.
-We may also delay or not process a transaction for any of the reasons set out in Closing Accounts, Cancelling Access Facilities & Blocking Access or Transactions on page 9.
 We will not be liable to you or any other person for any loss or damage which you or such other person may suffer as a result of our action.